Gifted (2017 film): Production

 In December 2014, Tom Flynn's screenplay was one of the 70 to make that year's Black List.
 In August 2015, it was announced Chris Evans had been cast in the film, with Marc Webb directing.
 In September 2015, Mckenna Grace, Octavia Spencer, Lindsay Duncan and Jenny Slate joined the cast, and in November 2015, Julie Ann Emery was also added.

 Filming began in October 2015 in Savannah, Georgia, as well as in Tybee Island, Georgia, and finished in November 2015.
 Specific locations included May Howard Elementary School in Wilmington Island, Georgia and Emory University in Atlanta.

-Although the film is set in St. Petersburg, Florida, screenwriter Tom Flynn was unable to convince the producers to film in Florida, because the state was no longer providing financial incentives to movie makers; that made Georgia a more financially viable option.
+Although the film is set in St. Petersburg, Florida, Flynn was unable to convince the producers to film in Florida, because the state was no longer providing financial incentives to movie makers; that made Georgia a more financially viable option.

 Mathematician Jordan Ellenberg, who was himself a child prodigy, was a mathematics consultant for the film; Webb contacted him after reading his article in The Wall Street Journal and asked him to share his experiences.
 Ellenberg also cameos as a professor lecturing on the partition function and Ramanujan's congruences.